RBornat/jape/distrib/CommonBuildResources/Linux/README_INSTALL.md

 # How to install Jape on Linux

-By unpacking LinuxJape.tgz, you have created a directory `LinuxJape` containing this file, `installJape.sh` and `.data`.
+By unpacking LinuxJape.tgz, you have created a directory `LinuxJape` containing README_INSTALL.html (this file), `installJape.sh` and `.data`.
 To install Jape, you must run/launch/execute `installJape.sh`.

 `installJape.sh`, when it runs, will setup Jape and leave you with Jape's `examples` and a new control file `runJape.sh`.
 It will also start Jape.